 Program level assessments are used to determine whether the overall organizational programs are properly established and implemented, and are used to evaluate complex organizations from several perspectives.
+Program level assessments should also evaluate how well the program produces the desired results.
 They usually examine the integration of the systems designed to achieve organizational goals and customer expectations (with an emphasis on ES&H factors).